mgorav/AMNEmpExitPredection/README.md

 This predictor also demonstates the concept of "One Hot Encoding" also

- The ANN is compiled using "adam" optimizer and loss function as "binary_crossentropy"
+The ANN is compiled using "adam" optimizer and loss function as "binary_crossentropy".
+Further the model fits the training set in a bach size of 10 & epoc of 100.

 Using above ANN model, accuracy around 85% was achieved, which is NOT BAD!!!